OxyHQ/.github/profile/README.md

 ## Fun Facts 🎉

 - Our team is made up of people from all over the world.
-- We love to have breakfast meetings to start our day off right.
+- We love Open Source.